 - CUMULATIVE IMPACTS.
-The project site is located within a small-lot subdivision, and the proposed residence will conform to the maximum gross structural area allowed for the site thereby minimizing cumulative impacts to coastal resources. - VISUAL RESOURCES.
-The proposed structure will be visible from public viewing areas.
-Given the size of the property, there are no siting or design alternatives available that would avoid impacts to visual resources.
-However, the project is designed to conform to the slope and to be compatible with the character of surrounding development.
-The project is conditioned to minimize impacts by finishing the structure with color consistent with the surrounding natural landscape, by using non-reflective glass, by landscaping with native plants, and by limiting night lighting on the site.
+The project site is located within a small-lot subdivision, and the proposed structure will conform to the maximum gross structural area allowed for the site thereby minimizing cumulative impacts to coastal resources. - OAK TREE PROTECTION.
+The project includes the encroachment of development within the protected zone of a juvenile oak tree and is unavoidable given the size of the parcel and the location of the tree.
+The encroachment is minor because it is minimized by the siting of the structures and is unlikely to significantly impact the health of the tree.
+An on site monitor is required to ensure that potential impacts are mitigated. - VISUAL RESOURCES.
+The proposed structure will not be visible from public viewing areas.
+The project is designed to conform to the slope and to be compatible with the character of surrounding development and the project is conditioned to minimize impacts by finishing the structure with color consistent with the surrounding natural landscape, by using non-reflective glass, by landscaping with native plants, and by limiting night lighting on the site.